v0l0v/terreta/README.md

 - **Kind 3**: Following relationships (for social features)

 ### Relays
-The app connects to multiple Nostr relays for redundancy:
+The app uses ditto.pub as the primary Nostr relay by default:
-- `wss://ditto.pub/relay`
+- `wss://ditto.pub/relay` (primary relay)

-- `wss://relay.damus.io`
-- `wss://nos.lol`
+Users can configure additional relays in Settings if desired.
+The app is designed to work with any standard Nostr relay that supports the required event types.

 ### Data Format
 Geocaches are stored as Nostr events with custom tags for location, difficulty, terrain, and other metadata.
 All data is cryptographically signed and verifiable.